MarcoPais0/Bullion/README.md

 ## Files

-In this section I will not explain the various settings files and the irrelevant files like the ".css" or the ".png" files.

-I also separated the Django Project in two separate apps, the "users" and the "exchange" apps.
+I separated the Django Project in two separate apps, the "users" and the "exchange" apps.

 - **static/css/styles.css**: this file contains all the styles for the various components of the WebApp pages.